 I become a voiceover sponge, reading, watching, and listening to every voiceover resource I could find.
 Meanwhile, I started auditioning for work on an online casting site.
 They had a special where I could sign up for my first month for $10.
-When a client on the site likes your audition, they can shortlist you.
+When a client or casting director on the site likes your audition, they can shortlist you.
 I started getting shortlisted almost immediately.
 And one morning as I was leaving for work, I whispered to Derek who was still in bed, “I got my first job. $450!”
 I was thrilled and he was shocked!

 I had booked my first paying job about seven weeks after learning voice over was even a thing and I was totally obsessed.
 I started living, breathing, and eating all things voiceover.
 Well, not eating…

 (We’ve come a long way since this pic!
 This was in an isolation booth at a at a co-working space I used to use that just happened to have a full blown recording studio.
 The door was five inches thick and weighed a freakin’ ton!
 The mic in this pic was the same we used for podcasting and originally cost $100 in 2010.
 I’ve since upgraded my set up which you can learn more about in my getting started guide.)

 I’ve been having a blast.
 Like in any business, there are ups and downs, but I have now been booking work on my own and through my agents and manager, while continually seeking out the best training in the industry.
 I get to network with the amazing contacts I’ve made over the years, am nationally represented by one of the best agencies in the business, have voiced highly played television and radio commercials, and built up a hefty clientele of repeat business for my voiceover services.
 In 2019 I joined the Actors Union which I still can’t believe!